frederiksemmel/linicrypt_typst/main.typ

 The usefulness of having $W$ in the definition will become clear later when we characterize collision resistance.
 It turns out, that collision resistance can be formulated in terms of a $SolGame$.
-We will create two copies of a linicrypt program and "collapse" their outputs.
+We will create two copies of a Linicrypt program and "collapse" their outputs.
 Then we try to find solutions to the collapsed constraints.
 Using the same inputs to both copies will of course yield solutions to the collapsed constraints, so we need to use $W$ to specify that solutions should lie outside of this subspace.